vpelss/JsTOTPAuthenticator/README.md

 # JsTOTPAuthenticator

 There are already many web based TOTP Authenticators.
-But none that can import the json database used by Aegis https://getaegis.app/.
+But none that import the json database used by Aegis https://getaegis.app/.
 There is a desktop app AVDA, but I wanted an OS agnostic version.
 That is why I created this version.

 Run at: